 Cloth Label Red 2013

-It’s interesting to note that while the blend for the Cloth White seems to flex and change slightly every year the red blend has changed very little; it seems to stay within 1% between the 2012 and the 2015 that we currently have in barrel.
-There is a very fine balance that we have found where tannins and body balance.
+It’s interesting to note that while the blend for the Cloth Label White seems to flex and change slightly every year, the blend for the Cloth Label Red has changed very little; it seems to stay within 1 per cent between the 2012 and the 2015 that we currently have in barrel.
+We have found a very fine balance between tannins and body.
 You’ll see that the profile of the wine is remarkably similar to that of the 2012, albeit the aromatics have changed slightly.

-In order to build on the release of the 2012 what we have done is institute more barrel fermentation.
-You’ll see from this work that the ‘13 has more body and tannin volume so that the wine is richer but remains more medium bodied than one might expect from a wine that is two thirds Cabernets and Shiraz.
+Building on the release of the 2012, with the 2013 we have instituted more barrel fermentation.
+You’ll see from this work that the 2013 has more body and tannin volume, resulting in a wine that is richer while remaining more medium bodied than one might expect from a wine that is two thirds Cabernets and Shiraz.

-I hope that you’ll find the wine intriguing and playful between its many facets.
-Regarding its longevity, I think it’s always difficult to tell but you’ll see that with such depth and range of tannin along with good acidity the wine will continue to mature and improve for many years.
+Regarding the wine’s longevity, I think it’s always difficult to tell.
+However, you’ll see that with such depth and range of tannin, along with good acidity, the wine will continue to mature and improve for many years.

-Conor van der Reest, winemaker
+—Conor van der Reest, winemaker

 “…an intriguing and captivating wine…a skilful composition…a harmonious chorus”